1847123212/vl670/README.md

 ### Firmware

 The firmware for the SPI Flash can be found at GitLab.
+Both VL670 and VL671 firmware files are included.

 * [SPI Flash Firmware](https://gitlab.com/niconicon1/vl670-firmware)